Skip to main content

 Composite structure

-You can sort the components by any column:
+In the Composite structure block, you can sort the components by any of the following columns:

 1Normalized weight

-Click the required component to open its details page.
+Click on any component to open its details page.